 Transplantation of bone marrow or blood stem cells is a procedure to treat cancerous and non-cancerous diseases.
 The main diseases treated include:

-The BMT process begins with a screening that includes:
+The bone marrow transplant (BMT) process begins with a screening that includes:

 - Detailed medical evaluation